Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 public static void getUrlVariables(final AdobeCallback<String> callback);
 ```

-o   *callback* is a block pointer to call with an NSString value that contains the visitor identifiers as a querystring upon completion of the service request.
+ *callback* has an NSString value that contains the visitor identifiers as a querystring after the service request is complete.

 #### Example**